david13penalver/DAW-2/Web Apps Deployment/First Evaluation/06_version_control_advanced.md

 ![Branches scheme](./Assets/06_branches.png)

 Branches to create:
-- `master`: main branch, production-ready
+- `master`: main branch, production-ready.
-- `develop`: development branch, where all the features are merged
+- `develop`: development branch, where all the features are merged.
-- `feature/feature-name`: branch for a new feature
+- `feature/feature-name`: branch for a new feature, created from `develop`.
-- `release/vX.Y.Z`: branch for a new release
+- `release/vX.Y.Z`: branch for a new release.
+When is tested, it is merged into `master`.

 Steps to create a new branch:
 1. Create the branch `feature`from `develop`